troglobit/finit/README.md

 The following environment variables are checked by the makefiles and control what is built and where resulting binaries are installed.

 * `ROOTDIR=`: Top directory for building complete system, used in pretty printing.

 * `VERSION=`: Defaults to the currently released version of finit, e.g., 1.3 but can be overridden by packagers using this variable to add a suffix or completely alter the version.

-  * `CFLAGS=`: Default `CFLAGS` are inherited from the build environment.
+* `CFLAGS=`: Default `CFLAGS` are inherited from the environment.

-  * `CPPFLAGS=`: Default `CPPFLAGS` are inherited from the build environment.
+* `CPPFLAGS=`: Default `CPPFLAGS` are inherited from the environment.

-  * `LDFLAGS=`: Default `LDFLAGS` are inherited from the build environment.
+* `LDFLAGS=`: Default `LDFLAGS` are inherited from the environment.

-  * `LDLIBS=`: Default `LIBLIBS` are inherited from the build environment.
+* `LDLIBS=`: Default `LIBLIBS` are inherited from the environment.

 * `prefix=`: Base prefix path for all files, except `sbinbdir` and `sysconfdir`.
 Used in concert with the `DESTDIR` variable.

   Defaults to `/usr`.

 * `sbindir=`: Path to where resulting binaries should install to.
 Used in concert with the `DESTDIR` variable.

   Defaults to `/sbin`.

 * `sysconfdir=`: Path to where finit configuration files should install to.
 Used in concert with the `DESTDIR` variable.

   Defaults to `/etc`, but is currently unused.

 * `PLUGINS=`: List of stock finit plugins to build and install.

 * `plugindir=`: Absolute path to where finit should look for dynamically loadable plugins at runtime.
 At installation prepended by `DESTDIR` and `prefix`.

   Defaults to `/lib/finit/plugins`.

 * `DESTDIR=`: Used by packagers and distributions when building a relocatable bundle of files.
 Always prepended to the `prefix` destination directory.

 **Example**